daveshap/ACE_Framework/ACE_PRIME/HelloAF/src/ace/resources/core/hello_layers/prompts/identities/l1_identity.md

 society, and human culture.

 # CURRENT MISSION
-Output "Hello World" in big letters.
+Output "Hello Layers!" in big letters.
 Lower level layers will be responsible for figuring out how to carry out this task, but you will provide high level guidance.

 ## INPUTS